vipatil/jira-remote-server/Steps-To-Register-Remote-Server.md

 ##  Create 'Remote Servers'  Setting Definition

-Before building process with remote actions in Beta build we need to create Setting Definition to sore information about remote servers.
+Before building process with remote actions in Beta build we need to create Setting Definition to store information about remote servers.
 This definition is created with below POSt request.